Tackling Loneliness at University

 4) Shape the experience you want

-If you envision your university experience to be a fun and social one, don’t be afraid to take action.
-Be bold in shaping the experience that you want -- by initiating conversations with the new people you meet, asking your fellow tutorial classmates out for lunch, or joining a club that aligns with your interests.
+If you envision your university experience to be a fun and social one, take action.
+Be bold about shaping the experience that you want by initiating conversations with new people you meet, asking your fellow tutorial classmates out for lunch, or joining a club that aligns with your interests.
 Chances are, others are feeling the same way and would love to make friends too.

-Of course, one more thing you can do is to join a Friendzone event!
-We’re constantly creating spaces for young adults just like you to meet new people and form new friendships.
-We’re also about to launch a new series just for uni students to meet others in the same school — keep an eye on our socials for updates!
+One more thing you can do is to join a Friendzone event!
+At Friendzone, we focus on creating spaces for young adults just like you to meet new people and form new friendships.
+We’re also launching a new series in the later half of the year for uni students — keep an eye on our socials for updates!

 University can be the best and most exciting time of your life, but it takes bravery to make it happen.
 Don’t quietly resign yourself to an experience that doesn't align with your vision.
 With time and effort, proactiveness and patience, you’ll find your people and shape your own university experience the way you want it.
 We believe in you!